Support during your cancer treatment

 Oncocoaches

-• Individual follow-up before, during and after your admission and treatment
+• individual follow-up before, during and after your admission and treatment

-• Follow-up of (wound) care
+• follow-up of (wound) care

-• Info sessions on various topics
+• information sessions on various topics

 Available Monday to Friday from 8:30 am to 3:00 pm.